alejoalvarez/java/Java 8/Parallel Streams/Parallel Streams.md

 # Parallel Streams

-As mentioned above streams can be either sequential or parallel.
-Operations on sequential streams are performed on a single thread while operations on parallel streams are performed concurrent on multiple threads.
+- Streams can be either sequential or parallel.
+- Operations on sequential streams are performed on a single thread while operations on parallel streams are performed concurrent on multiple threads.

 The following example demonstrates how easy it is to increase the performance by using parallel streams.